 The biggest difficulty for employers is that people have widely differing views about how seriously to take this pandemic, from social distancing, to wearing a face covering.
 From Government conspiracies to genuine fears for themselves and their families.

 This makes putting the right controls in place a nightmare for employers but they have to put a suitable and sufficient management system in place.

-If you have any questions, don't hesitate to get in touch.
+If you have any questions, or you would like our help, don't hesitate to get in touch.